• Home

 Financial Chart 22

-• When you are done with all the changes, click the “Save” button to save the changes.
+• When you are done with all the changes, click the “Save” button to save them.

 Financial Chart 23